bibekjit/roberta_from_scratch/README.md

 Model pretrained on total 270k plus steps (10 epochs * 27k steps per epoch)

+6% of total steps were set for linear warm-up and then cosine decay

 Pretraining was done on RTX 2060 mobile and took 150hrs to pretrain

 ### Loss Logs